We offer Pension Advice & Planning

 The government lets you invest sizable amounts of your earnings into a pension and claim tax relief at the highest rate you pay.
 As you get older, the amount you can invest each year increases.

 Any growth on your investments is tax free – you don’t have to pay income tax or capital gains tax on it.

 A tax-free lump sum when you retire:

 For a lot of people, one of the best parts about retiring is being able to get a portion of their pension fund as a tax-free lump sum, so you could finally have the money to buy that car you have always wanted, or go on that dream holiday you have been planning for years.

-Investment option with your Pension Funds
+Investment options with your Pension Funds

-Where is your pension Money Invested?
+Where is your pension money invested?

 - Managed funds– through the Insurance companies.
 There is a huge amount of choice here.
 Where your money is invested is directly related to the amount of risk you want to take-from very low to very high…… it’s your choice.

 - Bonds– structured bonds and government bonds.